 - Once you've found an item you want to borrow, you will need its call number.
 A call number is the item's "address" on the shelf.
-You will need it to find your material once you come to the library.
+You will need it to find your material when you come to the library.

 - Once you have identified the call number and library location (the item you want might not be at Tisch, so double check where it's located), come to the library to find it.
 Use our library floorplans to find out exactly where your material is located within the library.
 We can also deliver items between campuses, if the material you want is too far away.

 - After you've retrieved the item, bring it to the front desk at the library along with your Tufts ID.
-This is where we will "check out" the book under your name, and you'll be able to keep it for a specified period of time.
+This is where we will "check out" the book under your name and you'll be able to keep it for a specified period of time.
 Learn more about borrowing at Tisch, Music and SMFA libraries.

 Course reserves and textbooks

-You can find course materials and textbooks at the front desk of Tisch, Music, and SMFA libraries.
+You can find course materials and textbooks at the front desk of the Tisch, Music, and SMFA libraries.
 We loan them out for a shorter period of time than other books to ensure that everyone has a chance to use them.
 Just let the staff member at the desk know the class and the name of the book or other material you're looking for.